Edge Matching with Inequalities, Triangles, Unknown Shape, and Two Players: Edge Matching ASP/ P-completeness

-Seta's thesis \cite{Seta02thecomplexities} proves ASP-completeness for Hamiltonicity in planar max-degree-3 \emph{undirected} graphs.
+Seta's thesis \cite{Seta02thecomplexities} proves ASP-completeness for Hamiltonicity in planar maximum-degree-3 \emph{undirected} graphs.
 Here we prove the analogous result for \emph{directed} graphs:

-\begin{theorem} Finding Hamiltonian cycles in a planar 3-regular directed graph with max in-degree 2 and max out-degree 2 is ASP-complete, and counting Hamiltonian cycles in those graphs is \#P-complete. \end{theorem}
+\begin{theorem} Finding Hamiltonian cycles in a planar 3-regular directed graph with maximum indegree 2 and maximum outdegree 2 is ASP-complete, and counting Hamiltonian cycles in those graphs is \#P-complete. \end{theorem}

-\begin{proof} We reduce from planar positive 1-in-3SAT, which is known to be ASP-complete and \#P-complete \cite{DBLP:journals/siamcomp/HuntMRS98}.
-Our reduction is patterned after Plesn\'ik's NP-hardness reduction from 3SAT for Hamiltonian cycle in this class of graphs \cite{plesnik}.
+\begin{proof} These problems are clearly in FNP and \#P respectively.
+To prove hardness, we give a parsimonious reduction from (planar) positive 1-in-3SAT, which is known to be ASP-complete and \#P-complete \cite{DBLP:journals/siamcomp/HuntMRS98}. \footnote{Our proof does not actually use the planarity of the 1-in-3SAT instance.
+To avoid the exclusive-or crossover gadget, we would need the variable-clause graph to remain planar with a line through all of the variables and all of the clauses, a variant not known hard \cite{ivan-thesis}.} Our reduction is patterned after Plesn\'ik's NP-hardness reduction from 3SAT for Hamiltonian cycle in this class of graphs \cite{plesnik}.
 Plesn\'ik's reduction does not conserve the number of solutions because the clause gadget admits multiple solutions when multiple literals in the clause are satisfied (Figure~\ref{fig:plesnik-clause}).
 Reducing from 1-in-3SAT and simplifying Plesn\'ik's clause gadget allows us to conserve the number of solutions, and reducing from \emph{positive} 1-in-3SAT (no negated literals) allows us to simplify the clause gadget.
 Plesn\'ik's exclusive-or gadget and exclusive-or crossover gadget do not give rise to additional solutions, so they can be used as-is.

-Figure~\ref{fig:hamiltonicity-full} shows a full Hamiltonicity instance produced by our reduction, with variable gadgets on the right (heading down) and clause gadgets on the left (heading up), with variables and clauses connected by exclusive-or lines (the green lines with hollow endpoints) which may cross.
+Figure~\ref{fig:hamiltonicity-full} shows a full Hamiltonicity instance produced by our reduction, with variable gadgets on the right (heading down) and clause gadgets on the left (heading up), and variables and clauses connected by exclusive-or lines (the green lines with hollow endpoints) which may cross.
 (Compare \cite[Figure 1]{plesnik}, in which Plesn\'ik has abbreviated the clause gadgets.)

 \paragraph{Exclusive-or line.} An exclusive-or line between two edges abbreviates the pattern of additional vertices and edges shown in Figure~\ref{fig:hamiltonicity-xor}.
 Traversing either of the two edges covers all of the additional vertices in exactly one way, excluding the other original edge from the cycle.
 Traversing a path not corresponding to one of the original edges (e.g., from the bottom left to bottom right in Figure~\ref{fig:hamiltonicity-xor}) prevents the center four vertices from being part of any cycle (either they are uncovered, or they are the last four vertices in the path, so the path is not a cycle).
 If neither of the two original edges is used, all of the additional vertices are uncovered.